WeblateOrg/weblate/docs/admin/access.rst

    Only the first rule will be used.
-So if you set all of :guilabel:`Component list`, :guilabel:`Components` and :guilabel:`Project`, only :guilabel:`Component list` is the only one applied.
+So if you set all of :guilabel:`Component list`, :guilabel:`Components` and :guilabel:`Project`, only :guilabel:`Component list` will be applied.

 An additional step is performed if checking permission for the translation: